-- a.
-U.S. mail. - b.
-Campus mail with student's name and room number. - c.
-Material from head resident adviser, residence hall programs, management, area managers, hall government or Residence Halls Association (RHA). - d.
+- d.
 Registered student organizations, living unit organizations, major governing groups and ASMSU, if the material carries the student's name and room number.
 RHA is excepted from this provision. - e.
 Material presented to the desk receptionist if the material has the student's name and room number.
 (This is to be understood as communication between individuals, not mass distribution.)